 Tremors can also be caused by caffeine and conditions or medications that affect the nervous system, including:

 Mercury or arsenic poisoning.

-Medications such as lithium, drugs taken for arrhythmias and high blood pressure, tricyclic antidepressants, and theophylline.
+Medicines such as lithium, drugs taken for arrhythmia, antidepressants, and some medicines for asthma and COPD.